Chief defends delay telling public of mass shooter at-large

 Large photos of seven of the victims were propped up and framed by white roses.
 Flowers framed names of the other four dead.

-“It’s shocking to see it on the news,” said Kiku Yamada, 74, who only knew of the studio through its reputation in dance circles.
-“To be here, it’s different.”

-“This is the place where we go out to eat,” said her son, Ryan Yamada.
-“We can’t just pretend this is some other people’s problem.”
+“This is the place where we go out to eat,” said Ryan Yamada, who was with his 74-year-old mother. ”We can’t just pretend this is some other people’s problem.”

-The pope was among those offering condolences to those who were wounded and the families that lost loved ones.

-Pope Francis “joins the entire community in commending the souls of those who died to Almighty God’s loving mercy and he implores the divine gifts of healing and consolation upon the injured and bereaved,” read a message the Vatican sent Los Angeles Archbishop José Gomez.
+Pope Francis was among those offering condolences, saying in a message to the Los Angeles archbishop that he “implores the divine gifts of healing and consolation upon the injured and bereaved.”

 Vice President Kamala Harris was scheduled to meet with the families of victims in Monterey Park later Wednesday.